-NOTE C - RISK MANAGEMENT
+NOTE E - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
-Settled claims from these risks have not exceeded commercial insurance coverage since inception.
+There have been no claims from these risks since inception of the District.

-NOTE D - ECONOMIC DEPENDENCY
+NOTE F - ECONOMIC DEPENDENCY